mb-BCA/SiReNetA/README.md

 - *__simulate.py__* : Functions to run simulations of the different canonical models on networks.
 - *__tools.py__* : Miscellaneous functionalities.

-The documentation of the library can be accessed 'online' typing  `help(module.py)` in a Python interactive session, or typing `modulename?` in IPython or a Jupyter notebook.
+The documentation of the library can be accessed 'online' typing  `help(module_name)` in a Python interactive session, or typing `module_name?` in IPython or a Jupyter notebook.
 For example, to see the principal description of *SiReNetA*, type :

 	>>> import sireneta as sna
 	>>> sna?